What is a vaginal ultrasound?

 - show if you are pregnant with one baby or more (such as twins or triplets)

-A vaginal ultrasound can also be used to diagnose problems or potential problems, including to:
+A vaginal ultrasound can be used during early pregnancy to diagnose problems or potential problems, such as:

 How is a vaginal ultrasound done?